Grantee Directory

 West Side Campaign Against Hunger

-To increase the number of families served by emergency food programs that enroll in benefits such as food and nutrition assistance, housing supports, income supports and health-care programs.
+To increase the number of families who enroll in public benefits, such as food and nutrition assistance, housing supports, and income supports.

 Grant amount: $400,000